accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.9/annexe.md

     title: Orientation
 ---

-#### Particular cases
+#### Special cases

-There are interfaces for which the orientation of the device is essential to their use.
+There are some interfaces for which the orientation of the device is essential to their use.

 In these situations, the criterion is not applicable.
-These could be gaming interfaces, piano, bank check deposit, etc.
+These may include interfaces for playing games, playing the piano, depositing bank cheques, etc.

-If the interface is the only way to access the service offered, an alternative should be put in place to compensate for this deficiency.
+If the interface is the only means of accessing the proposed service, an alternative should be put in place to compensate for this deficiency.

 #### Documentary references